-At SSJ we use the above approach consistently across all classes.
+At SSJ we use the above approach consistently to meet the needs of everyone in our classes.

-If you would like more information please click on the links below or speak to the maths lead teachers in school – Mrs H Thomas/Miss B Slater
+If you would like more information please click on the links below or speak to the maths lead teacher in school – Mrs H Thomas

 At South Stanley Junior School, we aim to engage and develop confident, articulate children who are able to communicate and express themselves through written and spoken words.
 We strive to develop a love for reading and writing which will serve them well throughout the rest of their lives.